-- 2.4 It is in the interest of the Beneficiary to commission the best-qualified Bidders for a given project.
-Adequate notification and advertisement should, therefore, be made so that potential Bidders are informed in a timely manner of the opportunity to bid. - 2.5 Notification and advertising shall be done in two steps.
-As soon as funds are made available, the Beneficiary shall launch a General Procurement Notice (GPN).
-Where it concerns ICB, the GPN shall be published on IsDB's external website and the UNDB Online or DgMarket websites, as it is a requirement that the GPN is advertised internationally.
+- 1.2.1 It is in the interest of the Beneficiary to commission the best-qualified Bidders for a given project.
+Adequate notification and advertisement should, therefore, be made so that potential Bidders are informed in a timely manner of the opportunity to Bid. - 1.2.2 Notification and advertising shall be done in two steps.
+After approval of the funds, the Beneficiary shall launch a General Procurement Notice (GPN).
+Where Beneficiary uses Advance Contracting before signing of FA, the Beneficiary shall launch GPN after IsDB's No-Objection on Advance Contracting Procedure. - 1.2.3 Where it concerns ICB, the GPN shall be published on IsDB's external website and the UNDB Online or DgMarket websites, as it is a requirement that the GPN is advertised internationally.
 This is in addition to advertisement on the Beneficiary's government's respective web portal, and, where available, the GPN shall be published in other appropriate publicly available internationally accessible media with wide distribution.
 Where it concerns procurement under ICB/MC, the GPN, in addition to the sources stated above, may also be sent to Embassies, Consulates and local representatives of IsDB MCs.

-- 2.6 The GPN shall contain information concerning the Beneficiary, the scope and purpose of the project and the amount, the name, telephone or fax number and address of the Beneficiary or the Beneficiary's Procurement Agent responsible for the procurement, and the website and email address, if available.
-If known, the scheduled date for the availability of Bidding Documents shall also be indicated. - 2.7 Subsequently, to enable prospective applicants/Bidders to obtain Bidding Documents and prepare applications for Prequalification or Bids, Beneficiaries shall issue a Specific Procurement Notice (SPN) to advertise the invitations to bid when the Bidding Documents are available for interested applicants/Bidders, in the same manner as for the GPN as described in Paragraph 2.5.
-Beneficiaries may also advertise in well-known technical magazines, newspapers and trade publications with wide international circulation.
-The SPN shall indicate where the Bidding Documents can be obtained and provide more detailed information on the scope of the Goods, Works and/or related services and when they are needed.
-In addition, copies of the SPN shall be sent to Embassies, Consulates and local representatives of IsDB MCs. - 2.8 In the selection of advertising media, the international aspect of IsDB is important.
-It shall be ensured that the media sources are selected in at least one (1) of IsDB's three (3) working languages (Arabic, English or French), which ensures maximum competition.
+- 1.2.4 The GPN shall contain information concerning the Beneficiary, the scope and purpose of the project and the amount, the name, telephone or fax number and address of the Beneficiary or the Beneficiary's Procurement Agent responsible for the procurement, and the website and email address, if available.
+If known, the scheduled date for the availability of Bidding Documents shall also be indicated. - 1.2.5 Subsequently, to enable prospective Applicants/Bidders to obtain Bidding Documents and prepare Applications for Prequalification or Bids, Beneficiaries shall issue a Specific Procurement Notice (SPN) to advertise the invitations to Bid when the Bidding Documents are available for interested Applicants/Bidders, in the same manner as for the GPN as described in (Part 2 Chapter 1 Paragraph 1.2.2).
+Beneficiaries may also advertise in well-known technical magazines, newspapers, and trade publications with wide international circulation.
+The SPN shall indicate where the Bidding Documents can be obtained and provide more detailed information on the scope of the Goods, Works and/or Related Services and when they are needed.
+In addition, copies of the SPN shall be sent to embassies, consulates, and local representatives of IsDB MCs. - 1.2.6 In the selection of advertising media, the international aspect of IsDB is important.
+It shall be ensured that the media sources are selected in at least one (1) of IsDB's three (3) working languages (Arabic, English, or French), which ensures maximum competition.
 In the interest of maximizing competition, IsDB may request the publication in other languages.

-Advance Contracting and Retroactive Financing
+1.3 Advance Contracting and Retroactive Financing